scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

     }

 This implementation has the following advantages:
-- it seems to have the same initialization performance as the current implementation in the uncontended case
+- it seems to have the same initialization performance as the current implementation, in the uncontended case
-- it relies less on the synchronized block, needing it only in the case of contention, thus being less prone to deadlocks
+- it relies less on synchronized blocks, needing them only in case of contention, thus being less prone to deadlocks

 Some disadvantages:
-- we cannot always extend an `AtomicInteger`, some classes already inherit something else
+- we cannot always extend `AtomicInteger`, some classes already inherit something else
 - in the contended worst-case, this scheme is equally prone to deadlocks, because it needs to acquire the synchronized block

 However, in the more general setting where there are two or more lazy val fields in an object:
-- the overall memory footprint is possibly increased - we would spend a minimum of 4 bytes per bitmap on first lazy val, where this was previously 1 byte
+- the overall memory footprint could possibly increase - we would spend a minimum of 4 bytes per bitmap on first lazy val, where this was previously 1 byte
-- in a setting with multiple bitmaps or an existing base class, we cannot extend `AtomicInteger` (that internally uses `Unsafe` directly), but need to use `AtomicIntegerFieldUpdater`s that are slower due to extra checks
+- in a setting with multiple bitmaps or an existing base class, we cannot extend `AtomicInteger` (which internally uses `Unsafe` directly), and instead need to use `AtomicIntegerFieldUpdater`s that are slower due to extra checks
-- in a setting with multiple lazy val fields, we can no longer use a `getAndSet` in the initialization (concurrent accesses to other lazy fields may modify the bitmap - we have to read and recompute the expected bitmap state) - we need a `compareAndSet` and have some retry-logic (see the `complete` method below), which is slower
+- in a setting with multiple lazy val fields, we can no longer use `getAndSet` in the initialization (concurrent accesses to other lazy fields may modify the bitmap - we have to read and recompute the expected bitmap state) - we need a `compareAndSet` and have some retry-logic (see the `complete` method below), which is slower
-- due to the restrictions on the `AtomicIntegerFieldUpdater`s, we would need to make the bitmap_0 field publicly visible on the bytecode level, which might be an issue for Java code interfacing Scala code
+- due to the restrictions on the `AtomicIntegerFieldUpdater`s, we would need to make the `bitmap_0` field publicly visible on the byte-code level, which might be an issue for Java code interfacing with Scala code
-- it is much complicated than the 2 synchronized blocks implementation
+- it is much more complicated than the 2 synchronized blocks implementation

 Here is a more general implementation, that is slower in the uncontended case than both the current implementation (V1) and the proposed implementation with synchronized blocks (V3).
 This implementation is, however, in the contended case twice as fast than the current implementation (V1).
 See the evaluation section for more information.